-The team of seven consultant histopathologists with decades of collective experience covers a broad diagnostic spectrum that is regularly expanded and deepened with lively exchange between colleagues.
+The team of eight consultant histopathologists with decades of collective experience covers a broad diagnostic spectrum that is regularly expanded and deepened with lively exchange between colleagues.
 Consultations around the multiheaded microscope are part of our daily routine ensuring that patients with difficult diagnostic issues benefit from the complete body of experience in our practice.

 In the non-medical area the number of personnel in our practice has also grown significantly from two part-time staff in 1993 to more than 30 employees, most of whom work full time.
 The stability of our team of employees and their personal satisfaction are reflected by the fact that several biomedical scientists and secretaries have worked in our practice for more than 10 years and some even for more than 15 years.
 In the lab, in cytodiagnostics and in administration, too, knowledge and expertise depend on personal experience.
 We are aware that we could not perform our work at the highest level without the expert knowledge and dedication of our staff.